-I know that the CL:AIRE Board and Management Team greatly appreciate the time and effort taken by the TRG members in ensuring the quality of CL:AIRE products and supporting future developments.
+I know that the CL:AIRE Board and Management Team greatly appreciate the time and effort taken by the TRG members in ensuring the quality of CL:AIRE products.
+In fact they consider the TRG fundamental to maintaining and enhancing CL:AIRE's reputation and supporting the development of the organisation.

 I would also like to express my personal thanks to the TRG members and their employers for their contributions.

-This document is in two parts - the first gives background to the important role of the TRG within CL:AIRE, whilst the second details our activities during 2020.
+This document is in two parts - the first gives background to the important role of the TRG within CL:AIRE, whilst the second details its activities during 2021.